DistortedAxiom/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM (Document Object Model) is a way of representing and HTML elements on a website.
+The overall webpage is a document and the subsequent elements are objects.

 2. What is an event?

+An event is a reaction to some kind of user interaction on a website.
+A mouse click, copy, select, scrolling , etc.

 3. What is an event listener?

+An event listener is something that waits for a specified event to occur, then it will trigger an action.

 4. Why would we convert a NodeList into an Array?

+We convert a NodeList into an Array in order to access any array method as a NodeList is a collection of objects/nodes.

 5. What is a component?

+A component is a programming concept that let us split our code up into independent, reusable pieces.
+This can be then be used throughout our project, keeping our code D.R.Y

 ### Git Set up